 Dividends are typically paid as cash into the brokerage account, though some platforms allow automatic reinvestment into additional fractional shares.
 One exception: if the fractional holding is small enough that the dividend entitlement falls below the broker's minimum payment threshold, the payment may not be credited at all.
 This is a platform-specific policy and varies by broker.

-Benefits of Fractional Shares
+What Are the Benefits of Fractional Shares?

 Lower barrier to entry.
 High-priced stocks become reachable for any investor regardless of account size, including investors outside the US accessing American markets for the first time.